Elemino/depolitik/README.md

 Application enviroment is build ready under deplolitik_dynamic.

-*Considering buildig views in React
+*Considering building views in React

 Any contributions are welcomed.